RITUXAN+CHEMO significantly prolonged OS in younger DLBCL patients

 R-CHEMO provided a significant overall survival advantage in DLBCL

-- Significant improvement in the primary endpoint of time to treatment failure at 1.8-year follow-up (55% risk reduction, p<0.05)3
+- Median of primary endpoint of time to treatment failure not reliably estimated (55% risk reduction, p<0.05)3

-- Detailed safety data collection in these trials was primarily limited to Grade 3 and 4 adverse reactions and serious reactions.
-In studies of elderly patients with DLBCL, the following adverse reactions, regardless of severity, were reported more frequently (≥5%) in patients ≥60 years of age receiving R-CHOP as compared with CHOP alone: pyrexia (56% vs 46%), lung disorder (31% vs 24%), cardiac disorder (29% vs 21%), and chills (13% vs 4%)
+- Detailed safety data collection was primarily limited to Grade 3 and 4 adverse reactions and serious reactions.
+In studies of elderly patients with DLBCL, the following adverse reactions, regardless of severity, were reported more frequently (≥5%) in patients ≥60 years of age receiving R-CHOP as compared with CHOP alone: pyrexia (56% vs. 46%), lung disorder (31% vs. 24%), cardiac disorder (29% vs. 21%), and chills (13% vs. 4%)

-- In one of the studies of elderly patients, GELA LNH 98-5, a review of cardiac toxicity determined that supraventricular arrhythmias or tachycardia accounted for most of the difference in cardiac disorders (4.5% for R-CHOP vs 1.0% for CHOP)
+- A review of cardiac toxicity determined that supraventricular arrhythmias or tachycardia accounted for most of the difference in cardiac disorders (4.5% for R-CHOP vs. 1.0% for CHOP)

-- The following Grade 3 or 4 adverse reactions occurred more frequently among patients in the R-CHOP arm compared with those in the CHOP arm: thrombocytopenia (9% vs 7%) and lung disorder (6% vs 3%).
-Other Grade 3 or 4 adverse reactions reported more frequently among patients receiving R-CHOP were viral infection (GELA LNH 98-5 study), neutropenia (GELA LNH 98-5 and MInT studies), and anemia (MInT study)
+- The following Grade 3 or 4 adverse reactions occurred more frequently among patients in the R-CHOP arm compared with those in the CHOP arm: thrombocytopenia (9% vs. 7%) and lung disorder (6% vs. 3%).
+Other Grade 3 or 4 adverse reactions reported more frequently among patients receiving R-CHOP were viral infection, neutropenia, and anemia

 - Data on file, Genentech, Inc.